East Cowes: History

 During World War II, both Cowes and East Cowes became the targets of frequent bombing due to its industry and proximity to Southampton and the Royal Navy's home at Portsmouth.
-The shipyard of J. Samuel White was badly damaged by air attack in early May 1942 but, when rebuilt, innovative ship construction methods had been introduced.
+The shipyard of J. Samuel White was badly damaged by air attack in early May 1942 but, when rebuilt, innovative ship construction methods were introduced.
 The first warship completed by the renewed yard was HMS Cavalier.
 During the air raid, the local defences had been fortuitously augmented by the Polish destroyer Blyskawica (itself built by White's), which put up such a determined defence that, in 2002, the crew's courage was honoured by a local commemoration lasting several days to mark the 60th anniversary of the event.
 Later in 2004, and over to the west, an area of Cowes was named Francki Place in honour of the ship's commander.

 To celebrate the Silver Jubilee of the Queen's coronation in 1977, the main hangar doors of what was then the British Hovercraft Corporation (a successor to Saunders Roe) were painted with the world's largest image of the Union Jack, which can still be seen today.

 In January 2015, the car carrier MV Hoegh Osaka bound for Bremerhaven, Germany, ran aground on Bramble Bank after developing a heavy list, roughly 5 mi north of the entrance to the River Medina.
 It has since been re-floated, repaired, and returned to service.

 Transport

-East Cowes is linked to the mainland by Red Funnel’s vehicle ferry service.
+East Cowes is linked to the mainland by Red Funnel's vehicle ferry service.
 The Cowes Floating Bridge links East Cowes with Cowes throughout the day.
 It is a chain ferry, and is one of the few remaining not to be replaced by a physical bridge.

 Southern Vectis operate bus route 4 linking the town with Ryde and bus routes route 5 and 25 linking the town with Newport including intermediate villages.

 The Isle of Wight Coastal Path runs through East Cowes.